End2End Multi-View Feature Matching with Differentiable Pose Optimization: Results

 \subsection{Runtime}

 \cref{tab:runtime} compares runtime for matching and pose estimation.
-Our method requires the same amount of time as SuperGlue for an image pair, however, we reduce runtime by 9\% when matching a 5-tuple.
+Our method requires the same amount of time as SuperGlue for matching an image pair, however, we reduce runtime by 9\% when matching a 5-tuple.
 The savings stem from fewer intra-frame GNN messages in multi-view matching compared to matching the corresponding pairs individually (see supplementary material).
 The detector-free baselines take far more time for matching.
 Our method more than halves the RANSAC time compared to SuperGlue.
-This shows that our confidences allow for better outlier filtering, which improves the ratio between inliers and outliers.
-Our proposed weighted pose estimation---besides reducing the pose error (\cref{ssec:two_view_pose})---reduces the runtime on SuperGlue matches and our matches by half, compared to RANSAC on SuperGlue matches.
+This shows that our confidences allow for better outlier pre-filtering by confidence thresholding, which improves the ratio between inliers and outliers prior to RANSAC.
+Our proposed weighted pose estimation (weighted eight-point + bundle adjustment)---besides reducing the pose error (\cref{ssec:two_view_pose})---reduces the runtime on SuperGlue matches and our matches by half, compared to RANSAC on SuperGlue matches.
 Only COTR, due to a smaller number of matches, has a shorter pose estimation runtime, however, its matching time is multiple orders of magnitude higher and the pose accuracy is lower.
 All runtime is measured on a Nvidia GeForce RTX 2080.
 For a fair comparison to the detector-free matchers, the matching time of SuperGlue and our method includes the SuperPoint inference time.